 - Integer: Integer type is used to represent whole numbers.
 For example, the number of purchases above is an integer.

 - Categorical: Categories can be used to describe and separate items based on similarity.
 For example, the products here are categories.
-A more general categorization will be tablet, washing machine, TV.
+A more general categorization will be a tablet, washing machine, and TV.

 - Continuous: Continuous values are those with decimal points, like floating-point numerals.
-In our example, we have rounded off the price to the nearest integer, but in most real data, the price is a decimal value like 1.50, 300.75, etc.
+In our example, we have rounded off the price to the nearest integer, but in most real data, the price is a decimal value, like 1.50 and 300.75.